kenyacode/jobs_board/README.md

 # Jobs Board
-**Jobs Board** is a job posting site where you can search for jobs using a filter.
+**Jobs Board** is a job posting site where you can search for user generated job listings using a filter.
 Ex.
 (Part-time, Consultant, Full-time)
 ## Directions on how to deploy
 ### System dependencies
 * Ruby version - 2.2.2